Why Pixel Density Matters for High-Resolution Monitors

 PPI Sweet Spots: What We Recommend By Use Case

 PPI numbers mean different things at different viewing distances.
-Here's how the thresholds actually feel in practice, based on our time working at various setups:
+Here's how the thresholds actually feel in practice:

 Use CaseMinimum PPIRecommendedWhy